 The Amalfi Coast is trending on Instagram right now, as is the style that goes with it.
 Of course it’s tempting to adapt to the trends on Instagram, but I’m going to try to keep it low-key and stick to my usual outfits (the ones that I wear in Paris, too).
 Keeping in mind that I’m traveling on a boat, I forced myself to bring only essential wardrobe pieces and accessories that can be worn in several outfits.

-Keep reading to see what I’ll be packing for my summer getaway to the Amalfi Coast.
+Keep reading to see the travel essentials I’ll be packing for my summer getaway to the Amalfi Coast.